kouatcheu1/Employee_performance/README.md

 Outcome: From the result, staff that works in-person has highest average salary while staffs that works hybrid has lowest average salary.
 - Evaluate which job roles and experience levels tend to have better salaries.
 Insights: Identify high-paying job roles and the experience levels they require.
-Outcome: From the result Machine Learning and Ai is the job role with highest average salary at executive experience level while Data Quality and Operation has the lowest average salary in job role at entry level experience level.
-This implies that staff with Executive experience level tends to have highest salary while staff with entry level tends to have lower salary.
+<p align="justify">Outcome: From the result Machine Learning and Ai is the job role with highest average salary at executive experience level while Data Quality and Operation has the lowest average salary in job role at entry level experience level.
+This implies that staff with Executive experience level tends to have highest salary while staff with entry level tends to have lower salary.</p>

 *You can access the SQL scripts file* [here](https://github.com/kouatcheu1/Employee_performance/blob/main/EMPLOYEE_ANALYSIS_SQL.sql)

 o **Productivity and Engagement Insights Using Python was performed, and the following were derived**:
 - Determine whether senior employees are more productive (using salary as a proxy).
-*Outcome*: From the result, senior level has highest count of staff while executive has lowest staff.
+*<p align="justify">Outcome*: From the result, senior level has highest count of staff while executive has lowest staff.
 Staffs with executive experience level has highest average salary while staff with entry level has lowest average salary.
-This tends that staffs with Executive experience level are more productive using salary as a proxy while staffs with entry level has lower productivity in the company using salary as proxy.
+This tends that staffs with Executive experience level are more productive using salary as a proxy while staffs with entry level has lower productivity in the company using salary as proxy.</p>
 - Engagement Across Job Categories
-*Outcome*: From the result, Machine Learning and AI is the job category with the highest salary while Data Quality and Operations has lowest salary.
-Data Engineering has the highest employee count while Cloud and Database has lowest employee count.
+*<p align="justify">Outcome*: From the result, Machine Learning and AI is the job category with the highest salary while Data Quality and Operations has lowest salary.
+Data Engineering has the highest employee count while Cloud and Database has lowest employee count.</p>
 - Geographical Influence on Productivity
-*Outcome*: From the results, employee average salary and regions shows that employee who lives in QATAR has the highest average salary while employees that lives in INDONESIA receives the lowest salary.
+*<p align="justify">Outcome*: From the results, employee average salary and regions shows that employee who lives in QATAR has the highest average salary while employees that lives in INDONESIA receives the lowest salary.</>
 - Tenure and Engagement Trends
-*Outcome*: A new column was added to calculate the tenure by subtracting the current year from employee’s work year.
+*<p align="justify">Outcome*: A new column was added to calculate the tenure by subtracting the current year from employee’s work year.
 The new column was use to group the average salary to get if longer tenure correlates with higher salary.
-From the result, employee’s with the higher tenure tends to have lower salary while employee’s with lower tenure had highest average salary.
+From the result, employee’s with the higher tenure tends to have lower salary while employee’s with lower tenure had highest average salary.</p>

 o **Preprocessing Data for Attrition Modeling using different python libraries was performed, and the following were derived**:
 The confusion matrix shows the model's performance: